yasmineabdr/slidegame/README.md

 # slidegame
-Sliding game!
-Make sure to import pygame before starting
+Classic sliding game!
+Make sure to import pygame before starting.
+Can change images used.